antonsapyanov/react-test-task/README.md

     - if the random number received from the server is greater than the threshold - show an alert toast / snackbar with the number as the payload
 4. Design: we appreciate your own design decisions =)

-Charts should be updated in real time.
+Charts should be updated in real time. **Please**, consider code style best practices.

 # Limitations